 - HCS appreciates that some volunteers may wish to bring their dogs with them when volunteering.
-It is important that volunteers seek permission from the task leader.
-There will be instances where some tasks are too high risk to allow dogs to join the work party at the same time, or other volunteers may not be comfortable around dogs.
+It is important that volunteers seek permission from the Task Leader to bring their dog with them.
+There will be instances where some tasks are too high risk to allow dogs to join the work party at the same time, or perhaps other volunteers are not comfortable around dogs.
 Dogs must be well behaved and obedient, owners must bring a lead and means to pick up and dispose of faeces.
-Assistance animals are very welcome. - Those under 16 should be accompanied and supervised by a responsible adult. - Those under 12 years are not eligible to volunteer. - No person will carry out work while under the influence of alcohol or drugs. - Volunteers may use their own hand tools provided that they have been approved by the task leader or countryside ranger as being suitable for the job and have been inspected to ensure that they are well-maintained and in a safe condition.
+Assistance animals are very welcome. - Those under 16 should be accompanied and supervised by a responsible adult. - Those under 12 years are not eligible to volunteer. - No person will carry out work while under the influence of alcohol or drugs. - Volunteers may use their own hand tools provided that they have been approved by the Task Leader or Countryside ranger as being suitable for the job and have been inspected to ensure that they are well-maintained and in a safe condition.
 The volunteer to whom they belong may be the only person to use personal tools.
 Volunteers are NOT permitted to use their own power tools. - All HCS volunteers will be asked to give details of any medical information that might be needed if there was an emergency.
-This will be kept in confidence by the task leader and only accessed in an emergency. - Should volunteers' actions or behaviour threaten the safety of themselves or others in the group the task leader will request the individual to stop working. - HCS work to the HDC Corporate Health and Safety Policy and have their own Health and Safety Policy.
+This will be kept in confidence by the Task Leader and only accessed in an emergency. - Should volunteers' actions or behaviour threaten the safety of themselves or others in the group the task leader will request the individual to stop working. - HCS work to the HDC Corporate Health and Safety Policy and have their own Health and Safety Policy.

-SECTION 10: Countryside hazards
+SECTION 10: Countryside Hazards